-My research and artistic practice question the political, scientific, economic, and social systems surrounding energy production through both a global and local lens.
-I am interested in how these systems are intrinsically tied to the land and its development, and the contemporary condition of a planetary environmental consciousness.
+My research and artistic practice examines the political, scientific, and economic systems surrounding energy production through both a global and local lens.
+I am interested in how these networks of power generation are intrinsically tied to the landscape.
+I also explore how the American culture of progress impacts ecological systems and the contemporary condition of a planetary environmental consciousness.

 My work creates a moment for conversations surrounding what it means to be an energy consumer and how it relates to our abstract notions of nature and landscape.
 I am interested in questions that contemplate land use, ownership and boundary allocation.
 Reflecting on the absurd, the practical, and the inevitable, I create artwork that navigates failed inherited systems and the promise of creativity and invention.